 "But not to worry!
 I'm going to make a dress for Alice, to celebrate.
 Just like Princess Asseylum's dress in the photos.
 Then Alice can be my Princess!"

 The tiny blonde clasped her dear friend's hands.
-Though her smile quickly turned to rage, when Kujo Karen asserted that she looked more like the Princess, with her long hair and her height.
+Though her smile quickly turned to a pout, when Kujo Karen asserted that she looked more like the Princess, with her long hair.
 The spat ended with Shino promising to make three Princess dresses for all of them, in different colours.
 Karen's friend Honoka, who loved blonde hair nearly as much as Shino, looked like Christmas had come early when she heard.

 Weeks later, they had sat down before the TV, in those dresses.
 Watched Princess Asseylum's welcoming parade.